isabelyoung03/Pokemon-Pokedex/README.md

 # pokemon.Pokemon-Pokedex
-Revision of abstract classes and inheritance - using pokemon.Pokemon!
+Revision of abstract classes and inheritance - using Pokemon!